 No doubt that any tester should have the basic testing skills like Manual testing and Automation testing.
 Tester having the common sense can even find most of the obvious bugs in the software.
 Then would you say that this much testing is sufficient?
 Would you release the product on the basis of this much testing done?
 Certainly not.
 You will certainly have a product look by the domain expert before the product goes into the market.

-While testing any application you should think like a end-user.
+While testing any application you should think like an end-user.
 But every human being has the limitations and one can’t be the expert in all of the three dimensions mentioned above.
 (If you are the experts in all of the above skills then please let me know ;-)) So you can’t assure that you can think 100% like how the end-user going to use your application.
-User who is going to use your application may be having a good understanding of the domain he is working on.
+A user who is going to use your application may be having a good understanding of the domain he is working on.
 You need to balance all these skill activities so that all product aspects will get addressed.

 Nowadays you can see the professional being hired in different companies are more domain experts than having technical skills.
 Current software industry is also seeing a good trend that many professional developers and domain experts are moving into software testing.

 We can observe one more reason why domain experts are most wanted!
 When you hire fresh engineers who are just out of college you cannot expect them to compete with the experienced professionals.
 Why?
-Because experienced professional certainly have the advantage of domain and testing experience and they have better understandings of different issues and can deliver the application better and faster.
+Because experienced professional certainly have the advantage of a domain and testing experience and they have better understandings of different issues and can deliver the application better and faster.

 Here are some of the examples where you can see the distinct edge of domain knowledge: